Qatar Weather, climate and geography

 The weather in Qatar can be broadly grouped into two seasons: hot (May to October) and cool (December to February).
 March, April and November are transitional months, meaning the weather is hot but tolerable.

-The best time to visit Qatar is from November to March, the cool period when temperatures are warm and the evenings can be pleasantly cool.
-January is the coolest month with temperatures ranging from 14°C (57°F) to 22°F (72°F).
-Temperatures start to climb after January and by March, the average high is back to 24°C (75°F).
+The best time to visit Qatar is from December to February when the temperatures are mild with average highs ranging between 22°C (72°F) and 25°C (77°F).
+January is the coolest month with temperatures ranging from 14°C (57°F) to 22°C (72°F).
+Temperatures start to climb in February and by March, the average high is back to 29°C (84°F).
+November and March are ideal times to visit too if you like warmer temperatures.

-Although the cool period (November to March) is the best time to visit Qatar, bear in mind that rainfall, however scarce, occurs during this period too, and the rains come mostly in heavy cloudbursts and thunderstorms.
+Although the cool period is the best time to visit Qatar, bear in mind that rainfall, however scarce, occurs during this period too, and the rains come mostly in heavy cloudbursts and thunderstorms.

-The hot period (May to October) is oven-temperature hot and best avoided.
-July is often considered the hottest month with temperatures ranging from 32°C (90°F) to 43°C (109°F) – although it's not unusual for the mercury to reach an eye-watering high of 50°C (122°F) in July and sometimes August.
+The hot period (May to October) is best avoided.
+July is often considered the hottest month with temperatures ranging from 32°C (90°F) to 43°C (109°F) – although it's not unusual for the thermometer to reach an eye-watering high of 50°C (122°F) in July and sometimes August.
 If you're visiting during the hot period, you may find yourself seeking refuge in one of the many air-conditioned malls.
-After October, things start to cool down and by November, you can expect an average high of 24°C (75°F).
+After October, things start to cool down and by November, you can expect an average high of 30°C (86°F).

 Because Qatar is a small and flat country, there is little regional variation in the weather, although coastal areas may be slightly cooler than inland.
 Doha, the capital of Qatar, is highly urbanised which can make the weather in Doha feel slightly hotter than it is.
 See our guide on weather in Doha and the best time to visit.

-Lightweight cotton and linen are recommended during summer months but avoid wearing pure silk, which sticks to the skin with the humidity (although silk blends are great).
-A cardigan is useful for the over-cooled malls in the summer and a jacket is a must for cooler evenings during the winter.
-If you intend to take a camping trip from January to March, you'll be glad to have packed an extra layer of clothing at night.
+Lightweight cotton and linen are recommended throughout the year.
+A cardigan is useful for the cooled malls while a jacket is a must for cooler evenings during the cool season.
+If you intend to take a camping trip from January to March, you'll be glad to have packed an extra layer of clothing for night time.